-Our curriculum is planned with the learning powers underpinning our teaching and learning.
-We aim for all of our children to experience and display all of the learning powers.
-Our Foundations of Learning runs alongside this.
+Our curriculum is planned with Engineeeting Habits of Mind and the Gosport Futures underpinning our teaching and learning.
+We aim for all of our children to experience and display all of the EHoM dispositions and Gosport Futures skills.
 Our teaching reflects the needs of the individual learner and will give all pupils the opportunities to shine.

 The school’s curriculum is organised to provide children with a broad and balanced education.
 We actively promote children’s spiritual, moral, social and cultural development.

-The core subjects and foundation subjects are taught alongside Religious Education and the school’s P.S.H.E.
-(Personal Social Health Education) programme.
-French, Spanish and Mandarin is taught across the school and the curriculum also includes Citizenship and Drama.
+The core subjects and foundation subjects are taught alongside Religious Education and the school’s Personal Development programme.
+French is taught across the school with some Spanish and Mandarin too.
+The curriculum also includes opportunities for Character Education and Drama.

 All subjects are planned carefully by subject leaders to ensure both continuity and progression.
 These units are taught using a range of techniques to enable each individual to learn at an appropriate pace.
 Children are regularly assessed in order to inform teachers as to the next stage in their learning and the steps needed to enable them to achieve.
 The children are actively encouraged to think about their own learning needs and to personalise their own targets towards this.

-Our topics often involve visits and in Year 5 there is a residential visit, often to Stubbington Study Centre.
-Visits play a vital part in your child’s work at school.
-To see the off-site visits available please visit: http://gomerjuniorschool.co.uk/anticipated-costs-for-school-year/
+Learning often involve off-site visits.
+Visits play a vital part in your child’s life at school.
+To see the off-site visits we aim to accommodate and their asscouated costs, please see here.